OpenChirp/LoRaBug/README.md

 * Reverse leakage from battery through voltage regulation circuitry draws about **5 uA**.
 * [CC2650][cc2650_overview]
     - Normal operation between 1.8 V and 3.8 V
-    - Standard MCU crystal is 32.768 MHz and the clock is software configurable
+    - The main MCU crystal is 24 MHz, which is doubled internally.
+There is also a 32 kHz clock for BLE.
+See section 6.9 in [overview datasheet][cc2650_brief_datasheet].
     - Active-Mode draws **61 uA/MHz**
     - Active-Mode Sensor Controller draws **8.2 uA/MHz**
     - Standby draws **1 uA** (RTC Running and RAM/CPU Retention)